tpartner/LimeSurvey-Adjustable-Semantic-Differential-Array/README.md

-# An Adjustable Semantic Differential Array question for LimeSurvey
+# An Adjustable Semantic Differential Array question for LimeSurvey version 3.x
 **A semantic differential array question in which you can move the position of the last answer column.**

 This may be useful if: